 The CBE takes the health and safety of our students and staff seriously.
-As we begin the 2022-23 school year, there are no current COVID-19 public health measures in place that impact CBE schools.

 As we have done throughout the pandemic, we continue to follow the guidance and direction provided by Alberta Education and Alberta Health Services.
 If new measures are announced, they will be communicated with families and staff before they are implemented in our schools.

 In spring 2022, the CBE upgraded to MERV 13 filters in schools wherever possible.
 These filters continue to be utilized this school year and are changed more frequently.
 In addition, all CBE schools are mechanically ventilated and systems are set to operate in occupied mode for several hours before and after the school day.
 Ventilation systems are also set to maximize fresh air exchange.

 Over the past two school years, Alberta Labour, Occupational Health & Safety and Alberta Health Services have inspected CBE schools and determined that the health measures in place are fully compliant with existing government recommendations.